 - Promotes gut health

 - Aides in weight management by regulating the metabolism

-However, curcumin is poorly absorbed into the bloodstream unless consumed with black pepper (which is why the following easy golden milk recipe contains black pepper – there’s no use in consuming turmeric for it’s health benefits if your body can’t actually absorb it, right?)
+However, curcumin is poorly absorbed into the bloodstream unless consumed with black pepper.
+And that’s why the following easy golden milk recipe contains it – there’s no use in consuming turmeric for it’s benefits if your body can’t actually absorb it, right?

 Additionally, fat can help the body absorb curcumin, which is why you might want to consider using cow’s milk in this recipe.
-However, if you prefer to drink almond, soy, coconut milk, etc., then that’s also totally fine – just try to choose a milk that contains fat for maximum health benefits.
+However, if you prefer to drink almond milk, soy, coconut milk, etc., then that’s also totally fine – just try to choose a milk that contains fat for maximum flavor.

 Easy Golden Milk Recipe